-LA funded assets, as defined in the Finance Manual, must not be sold, destroyed or disposed of without the authority of the Governing Body who must inform the Interim Chief Education Officer of any disposals and the proceeds.
+LA funded assets, as defined in the Finance Manual, must not be sold, destroyed or disposed of without the authority of the Governing Body who must inform the Director of Schools & Children's Service of any disposals and the proceeds.
 As there are particular difficulties with leased assets, schools should consult the Finance Manual before proceeding.
 The Governing Body is responsible for determining value for money in asset disposals.